 - New learning experience of various cultures

-- Investment for this course is USD$ 2,000.00 per participant.
-This goes to pay for tuition fee and all training materials, 7 lunches and 14 refreshments (during the class days) and a certificate;
+- Investment for this program is USD$ 1,400.00 per participant.
+This goes to pay for tuition fee, all training materials, lunches and refreshments (during the class days) and a certificate;

-- The fees do not cover the cost of airfares, airport pick-up and drop-off, local transportation, visa and hotel accommodation;
+- The fee does not cover the costs of airfares, airport pick-up, and drop-off, local transportation, visa, and hotel accommodation;

 - ADCC is NOT in a position to offer any scholarships or funding.
 Participants are encouraged to seek funding opportunities with their employers or funding agencies.